Corporate Social Responsibility at the heart of the Group's strategy

 Our Group has a leading role to play in helping build greener and more inclusive development models, and enabling the emergence of new drivers of sustainable growth.
 Social responsibility is at the heart of Societe Generale group’s corporate purpose: “Building together, with our clients, a better and sustainable future through responsible and innovative financial solutions.”

-To help the Group put this into action across all its dimensions (Corporate, Social and Responsibility), Societe Generale conducted a survey with all stakeholders to identify concrete actions and make a positive impact in terms of sustainable development.
+To help the Group put this into action across all its dimensions (Environmental, Social and Governance), Societe Generale conducted a survey with all stakeholders to identify concrete actions and make a positive impact in terms of sustainable development.

 The ambition to become a leader in sustainable finance is rooted in our capacity to bring innovation and thought leadership to help build new standards.
 The breadth and speed of investment needed to adapt our economies have never been seen before, which is both challenging and very exciting.
 This requires all of us to rethink the way we serve our clients in order to bring the most relevant solutions and remain their partner of choice.